makersacademy/airport_challenge/README.md

 feature_test.rb:6:in `<main>': undefined method `take_off' for #<Plane:0x00007f82d80fef30> (NoMethodError)
 ```

-The next unit tests will now test that the method doesn't raise this error and that the method empty lets the controller see if the plane is in the airport.
+The next unit tests will now test that the method doesn't raise this error and that the method empty? lets the controller see if the plane is in the airport.

 ####User Story